-Note: As at the moment of creation this documentation there is no UI in Superdesk for this feature, needed actions will be described with CURL direct API calls.
+Note: As at the moment of writing this documentation there is no UI in Superdesk for this feature, needed actions will be described with CURL direct API calls.

-Note: Publisher API request require authentication.
+Note: Any Publisher API request requires authentication.
 Read more about this here: API authentication

-Instant Articles are strongly connected with Facebook Page.
+Instant Articles are strongly connected with a Facebook Page.
 To start you need to enable that feature in Your Facebook Page settings.
-After that call our API to register that page in Publusher.
+Once this is set up, call our API to register that page in Publisher.

-Facebook Page can be registered in Publisher with REST API /api/{version}/facebook/pages/ POST request.
+A Facebook Page can be registered in Publisher with a REST API /api/{version}/facebook/pages/POST request.